Get a discount off your first purchase

 Recipe preparation

 2. Carefully cut spaghetti squash lengthwise.
-Place cut-side down in microwave safe-dish with 2 tablespoons of water.
+Place cut-side down in microwave safe-dish with 2 Tbsp of water.
 Microwave on high until flesh is tender, about 10 minutes.
-Alternatively, place cut-side down on rimmed baking sheet and bake at 200°C until squash is tender, about 45 minutes.
+Alternatively, place cut-side down on a rimmed baking sheet and bake at 400°F until squash is tender, about 45 minutes.

 4. Use a fork to scrape the squash from the shells into the bowl.
 Place the shells in a grill safe baking pan or baking sheet.
-Stir 85g mozzarella, 2 tablespoons parmesan, Italian seasoning, salt and pepper into the squash mixture.
+Stir 3 oz mozzarella, 2 tablespoons parmesan, Italian seasoning, salt, and pepper into the squash mixture.
 Divide between shells and top with remaining mozzarella and parmesan.

 5. Bake on lower rack in oven for 10 minutes then move to upper rack and grill until cheese starts to brown, about 10 minutes.